 How to treat frostbite

-- DO replace wet clothing with soft dry clothing
+- Replace wet clothing with soft dry clothing

-- DO wrap in blankets to warm and protect frostbitten areas (separate affected fingers and toes with any kind of clean material)
+- Wrap in blankets to warm and protect frostbitten areas (separate affected fingers and toes with any kind of clean material)

-- DO soak the affected area in warm, not hot, water for about 20 to 40 minutes
+- Soak the affected area in warm, not hot, water for about 20 to 40 minutes

-- DO wrap in gauze after re-warming, separating affected fingers and toes
+- Wrap in gauze after re-warming, separating affected fingers and toes

-- DO NOT use direct heat such as fire, heating pad or hair dryer to thaw – it can burn already damaged tissue
+- Be sure NOT to use direct heat such as fire, heating pad or hair dryer to thaw – it can burn already damaged tissue

 If it’s cold enough to cause frostbite, it’s also cold enough to cause hypothermia.
 Hypothermia happens when your body temperature drops and your heart, nervous system and other organs can’t work as they should.
 You can read more about hypothermia in our blog post What You Need to Know About Hypothermia and the Elderly.

 Another cold weather risk is carbon monoxide poisoning.
-That was the topic of our last post: Carbon Monoxide: Cold Weather Safety Tips.
+Be sure to visit our post: Carbon Monoxide: Cold Weather Safety Tips.

 If you have any more cold weather suggestions, send us a comment and we’ll pass them along.